rsync (remote synchronization), is a powerful command-line tool for copying/synchronizing files and folders on local or remote hosts.

 user@host:~$ rsync -av /home/std/ /tmp/folder_dest

-More interestingly, we can use rsync to copy files or folders over the network.
-For this to work, rsync must be installed on both parties and an ssh server must be installed on the remote host.
+Even more interestingly, we can use rsync to copy files or folders over the network.
+For this to work, both rsync and SSH must be installed on the source and destination servers.

 user@host:~$ rsync -av -e 'ssh -p 22' /home/std user@192.168.1.100:/data/